Sildenafil (Please Read the PDR for a Full Discussion)

-It should not be used in anyone allergic to any of the components used to make sildenafil tablets.
+Sildenafil should not be used if you are allergic to any of the components used to make sildenafil tablets.
 Also, as discussed above, the use of multiple phosphodiesterase inhibitors at the same time is not recommended.
-It has not been studied.

 ABSOLUTELY no one should take sildenafil if they “are currently on nitrate/nitrite therapy.”
-That includes even if the patient uses of nitrates/nitrite therapy intermittently.
+This is the case even if the patient uses nitrates/nitrite therapy intermittently.
 Also, no one who uses recreational nitrates/nitrites (poppers, etc.) should use sildenafil.

 Geriatric (The Elderly), Hepatic (Liver) Disease, Renal (Kidney) Impairment